New

 The Bias Check: Look for questions that assume a particular answer.
 "What frustrated you about the onboarding?" assumes frustration existed.
 "How would you describe your onboarding experience?" is more neutral.

-The Length Check: Count your core questions and estimate how long each one might take, including follow-ups.
+The Length Check: Count your key questions and estimate how long each one might take, including follow-ups.
 If your math says the interview will run over your target time, trim before you publish.

-The Audience Check: Imagine a specific person from your target audience reading each question.
+The Participant Check: Imagine a specific person from your target participant description reading each question.
 Would they understand it?
 Would they have something meaningful to say?
 If the language is too jargony or the questions are too abstract, simplify.

 Making Changes